grafana/pyroscope/docs/sources/configure-server/about-server-api.md

 ---
-description: Learn about server api
+description: Learn about the Pyrocope server API
-menuTitle: About server API
+menuTitle: Server API Overview
-title: About Grafana Pyroscope tenant IDs
+title: Pyroscope Server HTTP API Reference
 weight: 20
 ---

-# HTTP API Reference
+# Pyroscope Server HTTP API Reference

 Pyroscope server exposes an HTTP API that can be used to query profiling data and to ingest profiling data from other sources.